 - transport waste to suitable waste disposal facilities

-- ensure written permission from all land owners and EPD’s acknowledgement have been obtained if construction waste is to be deposited on a private lot and the total deposition area of construction waste within the lot exceeds 20 m2
+- ensure written permission from all land owners and EPD’s acknowledgement on the notification form have been obtained if construction waste is to be deposited on a private lot and the total deposition area of construction waste within the lot exceeds 20 m2

 - damage the environment, cause environmental nuisances or affect safety